f0rky/Chimp-GPT/README.md

 # Chimp-GPT Discord Bot

 Chimp-GPT is a Discord bot powered by OpenAI's API.
-The bot is designed to interact with users, provide weather information, and tell the current time, among other functionalities.
+The bot is designed to interact with users, provide weather information, tell the current time, and more.

 ## Features

-- **Interactive Conversations**: Engage in dynamic conversations with the bot.
+- **Interactive Conversations**: Engage in dynamic conversations with the bot using natural language.
+For example, ask "Tell me a joke," and the bot will respond with a joke.
 - **Weather Lookup**: Ask the bot about current weather conditions.
+Example: "What's the weather like in New York?"
-- **Time Inquiry**: Find out the current time by asking the bot.
+- **Time Inquiry**: Find out the current time by asking the bot, like: "What time is it in London?"

 ## Prerequisites